-OMB CIRCULAR A-122 COST PRINCIPLES FOR NON-PROFIT ORGANIZATIONS
+2 CFR PART 230/OMB CIRCULAR A-122 COST PRINCIPLES FOR NON-PROFIT ORGANIZATIONS

-OMB Circular A-122 (A-122) establishes cost principles for determining costs of grants, contracts, and other agreements with non-profit organizations.
+2 CFR part 230/OMB Circular A-122 (A-122) establishes cost principles for determining costs of grants, contracts, and other agreements with non-profit organizations.
 The principles are designed to provide that the Federal Government bear its fair share of costs except where restricted or prohibited by law.
 These principles are used by all Federal agencies in determining the costs of work performed by non-profit organizations under grants, cooperative agreements, and cost reimbursement contracts.
 All of these instruments are hereafter referred to as "awards."
 The principles do not apply to awards under which an organization is not required to account to the Federal Government for actual costs incurred.
-In addition to the cost principles established by A-122, the Cost Accounting Standards Board (CASB) has promulgated certain cost accounting standards (CAS) that must be followed by non-profit organizations are exempt from coverage under CAS unless a single CAS-covered contract or subcontract of at least \$7.5 million has been received.
+In addition to the cost principles established by A-122, the Cost Accounting Standards Board (CASB) has promulgated certain cost accounting standards (CAS) that must be followed by non-profit organizations receiving procurement contracts that meet a defined dollar threshold.
+Generally, organizations are exempt from coverage under CAS unless a single CAS-covered contract or subcontract of at least \$7.5 million has been received.
 After receipt of this trigger contract, CAS coverage is applied to all negotiated awards over \$500,000 unless they meet certain exemptions.
 These exemptions and the requirements of CAS can be found in 48 CFR Chapter 99.